russelldj/al-folio/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: A growing collection of your cool projects.
+description: This collection is very much a work in progress.
+Explore at your own risk.
 ---

 {% for project in site.projects %}